 How to Take Photos and Prints of Your Hands

-If you are planning to have an online session with me, please send prints or photos of your hands following the instructions below.
+If you are planning to have a Recorded Video Session with me, please send prints or photos of your hands following the instructions below.
 You have two solutions:

-The Quick Solution: Photos of your hands - A faster solution, but you won't see changes over time
+1. The Quick Solution: Photos of your hands - A faster solution, but you won't be able to see whether your hands have changed over time

 Photos of Your Hands